 Even Starbucks looked good…

-But this coffee shop was my favourite …everything to do with the Shakespeare/Balzac tilt… and the furnishings of course!
+This coffee shop was a favourite …everything to do with the Shakespeare/Balzac tilt… and the furnishings of course!

 Our cute inn